Everything You Need to Know

 Where do I park?
 There is plenty of on-street parking in Arlington.
 We also encourage walking and biking for those who are able – it’s the best way to soak up as much music as possible!

 What about transit?
 MBTA buses 77, 87, and 350 all serve East Arlington on Saturday.
 You can also walk (about 25 minutes) from Alewife or Davis T stop.
 View bus schedules at mbta.com.

 Will there be bathrooms?
 Public restrooms are available at Magnolia Field, Thorndike Field, Spy Pond Park, and Crosby Field, all of which are located in East Arlington.
 Please note that porch hosts will not provide restrooms.

 What do I need to bring?
 You won’t need much of anything to stroll around town and enjoy the music.
-However, if you are planning settling in for particular a performance, you might bring chairs, a blanket to sit on, or a picnic lunch.
-Alternatively, if you are planning a schedule of concert-hopping, you might want to bring your bike.
+However, if you plan to settle in for particular a performance, you might bring chairs, a blanket to sit on, or a picnic lunch.
+Alternatively, if you are concert-hopping, you might want to bring your bike.

 Do the musicians get paid?
 Organizers, performers, and porch hosts are all giving freely of their time and talents.
 If you would like to support a band, you are welcome to make a donation at the performance.

 Is there a rain plan?
 The rain date is 12-6pm Sunday June 9, 2019.
 If the weather report is iffy, check this website the morning of June 8 to confirm the date of the festival.